 Sign up to our mailing list to discover the future of beauty and wellness.

 Wellness explorers are starting to look at Blue Zones — communities around the world that are known for high rates of longevity and health — and exploring their key attributes, from community to diet and lifestyle, in an effort to emulate them and optimise wellness.
-A recent Blue Zone report identified that residents in Sardinia, Costa Rica, Greece, Japan and California had the highest lifespans globally.
+A recent Blue Zone health trend report identified that residents in Sardinia, Costa Rica, Greece, Japan and California had the highest lifespans globally.
 On cue, tour operators and resorts from these regions have started marketing longevity retreats.

 Foods from these regions – such as sea fennel in Greece, which is claimed to support brain function, are gathering popularity.
 As is anti-oxidant tea (Japan’s Matcha for heart health and Sardinia’s milk thistle tea which is said to protect against certain types of cancers).
 Expect more of skincare’s ‘hot’ ingredients to come from these Blue Zones.